piashcse/ktor-E-Commerce/README.md

 - `git clone git@github.com:piashcse/ktor-E-Commerce.git`
 -  Create a database in postgreSQL
--  Change your db name in `resources/hikari.properties` and replace the name in `dataSource.databaseName=ktor-1.0.0` instead of `ktor-1.0.0` in the hikari.properties from the resource folder
+-  Change your db name in `resources/hikari.properties` and replace your database name in `dataSource.databaseName=ktor-1.0.0` instead of `ktor-1.0.0`.
 - `run fun main()` from application class

-## Api Documentation
+## API Documentation

 ### USER
 <details>